 Now that we are getting gallons of milk every single day (which is more than we can drink in a day), we are having to find ways to use it up and preserve it for later.

-Thankfully, there are many delicious way to use up that milk and cream.
+Thankfully, there are many delicious ways to use up that milk and cream.
 From yogurt to kefir, to butter and sour cream, and obviously ice cream, we are enjoying this new blessing.
 Now that we are about to have such an abundance, we can start cultivating the skill of cheesemaking.
 I cannot wait.
-Also, skinning the fresh cream and pouring it into your coffee in the morning…there’s nothing better.
+Also, skimming the fresh cream and pouring it into your coffee in the morning… there’s nothing better.